Society of Hispanic Professional Engineers By-Laws

 h.
 Shall confirm all funding proposals.

 i.
-Organizes and leads all logistics in order for selected chapter members to attend the Society of Hispanic Professional Engineers National and Regional conference.
+Organizes and leads all logistics for selected chapter members to attend the Society of Hispanic Professional Engineers National and Regional conference.

 j.
 Ability to create new positions as needs arise, with two-thirds (⅔) board approval.

 a.
-In absence of the President or by delegation, the Vice President shall take over the President’s responsibilities.
-The Vice President shall become the Interim President if the President resigns or becomes disqualified for the position up to and including the day of the new President.
+In the absence of the President or by delegation, the Vice President shall take over the President’s responsibilities.
+The Internal Vice President and External Vice President shall become the Interim Co-Presidents if the President resigns or becomes disqualified for the position up to and including the day of the new President.

 b.
-The Vice-President shall serve as a co-chairperson for the Equity and Inclusion in Engineering Program Annual Banquet.
+The Internal Vice President shall serve as a lead organizer for the (Equity and Inclusion in Engineering Program) Annual Banquet.

-g.
-Oversee annual review and any amendments to the Society of Hispanic Professional Engineers at the University of Illinois Chicago By-Laws
+f.
+Oversee the annual review and any amendments to the Society of Hispanic Professional Engineers at the University of Illinois Chicago By-Laws

 Secretary